deinfreu/openlitespeed-wordpress-bedrock/readme.md

 * Wp-CLi

 ### Installing

+!!
+ONLY USE THIS ON A DEVELOPMENT SERVER AND CHANGE THE SCRIPT TO FIT YOUR INSTALLATION.

 * Fork this repo
 * change to your variables in the bedrock-install.sh file and the .env file